 Based on a work at foolishnessntears.blogspot.com.

+‘Is that story true?’ many a round, cherry little mouth has asked me.
 Whether it was a younger sister I strolled with hand in hand through a gold-hued field of tall grass, a few young boys crouched around the mossy bank of a pond, little cousins reclining on a couch in the sitting room, or a small child sitting next to me on the bus, I would always arch my eyebrow at this query after one of my winding yarns.
 ‘Of course it’s true!’
 To hesitate with children is to die.
 No being on Earth is quicker to sense hypocrisy or tentative reasoning than a child of man.
 Nothing but the best feigned indignation against one’s veracity being suspected and the most audacious assertion that one’s tales are in fact annals of history would hush a child’s suspicions.
 Even so, I would still see them screw their mouths up in a pout and glance over their shoulders with a scrutinizing, ‘I wonder…’

 Is this wrong?
 I can imagine a few Scholastic eyebrows rising as I call to mind St. Thomas Aquinas’s position on ‘jocose lies.’
 I have to confess (and I know I’m not the only one) that I have often involuntarily justified some of the masculine disdain for feminine reasoning.
 Nearly always, I jump ahead with my intuition when I come into contact with a problem.
 My reason has to struggle to catch up with it, often with a great deal of clumsy tripping that always makes me game for anyone’s wit in conversation.
+Fibbing to children for the sake of their own amusement is one such instance where I refused to admit it was wrong, even with no logic to justify my position.
+The rationalization came later, and with the assistance of more articulate persons than myself.

 First, there is a dichotomy in fantastic stories.
 It is difficult to see where children draw it, but it is evidenced in their reactions on seeing 'the man behind the curtain.’
 I have witnessed bitter tears drawn from children who prematurely learned that Santa Claus died circa 483 A.D. in Italy—probably not having ever owned any reindeer and the only visit he ever made to a chimney being to drop a few pouches of coins down the smoke-stack.
 I have hardly ever seen this reaction when a littlie learned that Easter bunnies don’t lay eggs or that the tooth-fairy doesn’t exist.
 Perhaps others may observe that the reverse sentiment is true in their experience, but that is not to the purpose.
 The fact remains that in the same children of the same ages very diverse reactions are elicited.